 1. Preparation of materials and dissection

-To begin, put on laboratory gloves and the appropriate protective equipment [1-WIDE].
-Next, wash a pair of dissecting scissors and forceps with 70% ethanol [2-CU] and then dry them with a clean paper towel [3-MED].
+To begin, put on appropriate protective clothing and laboratory gloves [1-WIDE].
+Next, wash a pair of forceps and dissecting scissors first with a detergent and then with 70% ethanol [2-CU] and then wipe the dry them with a clean paper towel [3-MED].

-Talent putting on gloves and lab coat
+Talent putting on gloves and lab coat Videographer note: take 1 MED, take 2 CU

+1.1.1B Added shot: Talent cleaning scissors and forceps with detergent

 Talent spraying scissors and forceps with 70% ethanol

 Talent drying scissors and forceps with a paper towel